KnollFrank/CarND-LaneLines-P1/writeup.md

 In order to automatically find good parameters for the pipeline, the following steps could be performed:
 - Mark lane lines in some images and videos by hand.
 - Then define a similarity measure of lane lines, e.g. using the inverse of the mean distance of two lines.
 - Programmatically test some combinations of different parameter values of the pipeline (low and high Canny thresholds, Hough lines parameters, kernel sizes, ...).
-Then take the best found parameter combination, i.e. the one resulting in the highest value for the similarity measure.
+Then take the best performing parameter combination, i.e. the one resulting in the highest value for the similarity measure.

 #### Use different types of edge detection algorithms
 Maybe use not only the Canny edge detection algorithm, but also Sobel, Scharr and Laplacian.

 #### Use deep learning
 In order to find lane lines within images one could use a deep neural network.
-In my current understanding of this topic, a convolutional neural network can come up with something like a Canny edge detection algorithm and a Gaussian filter on it's own in it's convolutional layers.
+In my current understanding of this topic, a convolutional neural network can come up with something like a Canny edge detection algorithm or a Gaussian filter we have used in our pipeline on it's own in it's convolutional layers.
+And maybe the convolutional neural network finds a better combination of filters to find lane lines than we did in our pipeline.